asteroid-lang/asteroid/README.md

 # Asteroid the Programming Language

-Asteroid is a general purpose programming language heavily influenced by [Python](https://www.python.org), [Lua](http://www.lua.org), [ML](https://www.smlnj.org), and [Prolog](http://www.swi-prolog.org) currently under development at the University of Rhode Island.
-Asteroid implements a new programming paradigm called pattern-matching oriented programming.
+Asteroid is a general purpose programming language heavily influenced by [Python](https://www.python.org), [Lua](http://www.lua.org), and [ML](https://www.smlnj.org) currently under development at the University of Rhode Island.
+Asteroid implements a new programming paradigm called *pattern-matching oriented programming*.
 In this new programming paradigm patterns and pattern matching is supported by all major programming language constructs making programs succinct and robust.

-OK, before we get started here is the obligatory *Hello World!* program,
+OK, before we get started here is the obligatory *Hello World!* program written in Asteroid,
 ```
 load "io".